akveo/ngx-admin/docs/contents/articles/013-create-new-page/index.md

 ```
 <br><br>

 And that's it!
-Now your page is available by the following url [http://localhost:3000/#/pages/new](http://localhost:3000/#/pages/new).
+Now your page is available by the following this url [http://localhost:3000/#/pages/new](http://localhost:3000/#/pages/new).
 Plus, your page is automatically registered inside the sidebar menu.
-If you don't want to have a link in the menu - just remove the `menu` declaration under the `data` property.
+If you don't want to have a link
+in the menu - just remove the `menu` declaration under the `data` property.